bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 anatomical MRI is available, the locations of anatomical landmarks in that scan should also be stored in the `*_T1w.json` file which goes alongside the fNIRS data.

-Not all fNIRS systems provide 3D coordinate information or digitisation capabilities.
+Not all fNIRS systems provide 3D coordinate information or digitization capabilities.
-In this case, the only x and y are specified and z is `"n/a"`.
+In this case, only x and y are specified and z is `"n/a"`.

 Fields relating to the fNIRS optode positions: